alexandria-reader/backend/README.md

 Then run `npm run dev`.

 Now that the backend is started, follow the getting started instructions in the frontend `README.md`.

+# Testing

+To run the tests, run `npm run pgtest`.
+This command spins up a docker container with a fresh postgres database for the tests, runs the tests, and then shuts down the container.
+Just running `npm test` will cause the tests to fail if the docker container is not available.